rangelMatt/lab11/README.md

 This went really well overall.
 Had to reference the demo code because the graph and votes didn't show up after 'clicking' to vote.
 Turned out I had mislabeled the current product array of views while pushing into the new productViews Array.
 And I had 'Obj' in 'chartObj' lowercased in the parameters of the DOM reference & object.
 I ALMOST was going down the whole of 'what function am I not calling back' or 'what am I missing in this function', and then I started checking brackets and spelling line by line, of what I recently added.

 This took me about 1.5 to 2 hours.
 I thought it would take me about that.
 Again, the CSS takes up the most, stylizing.
 I'm getting better at googling things for CSS though to get what I want the site to look like though.

+## **Lab15b**

+This was an excellent lab that tested and added some variety to my skillset.
+I love graphs and I really enjoyed going through and tweaking the graph to see what else could be done.

+For final submission, this took me less than 15 minutes.
+About what I expected.

 =======